Whatever time you have to give, student volunteering is highly rewarding – and can give your CV a real edge

 - Future – volunteering at Girlguiding offers a highly enjoyable way of enhancing your employability outside of ordinary work experience.
 You could even volunteer in a specialist role – such as a photographer or event planner – to give you valuable experience in your chosen career.

-Member of The Senior Section and former Leader
+Lizzie Gardiner Member of Rangers and former Leader

 The aim of volunteering is to help other people, but I have found endless advantages for me personally as well.
 Volunteering has allowed me to develop useful skills like leadership, teamwork and confidence, which have helped me all the way through school and university.